berkeley-gif/cae-data-access-workshop/get_data_downloading.md

 Example Usage:

-First import climakitae and climakitaegui (a helper package for gui and visualization)
+To start with, we need to import climakitae and climakitaegui.

 ```
 import climakitae as ck
 import climakitaegui as ckg
 ```

-Next let us explicitly import the get_data and get_data_options functions
+Then we want to import the `get_data()` and `get_data_options()` functions. `get_data()` is the main function that will retrieve the data from the S3 bucket. `get_data_options()` is a helper function that will help us to discover what data is in the data catalog.

 ```
 from climakitae.core.data_interface import get_data
 from climakitae.core.data_interface import get_data_options
 ```

-Running get_data_options() returns a Pandas dataframe that is similar to intake interface but with less obscure nomenclature
+We can run the `get_data_options()` function, and it will return a Pandas Dataframe.

 ```
 get_data_options()
 ```

+This is all sitting on top of intake and should look familiar except it is more presentable.
+And the more obscure naming nomenclature used in intake has been replaced with a more user friendly language, such as `downscaling_method` for `activity_id`.
+Statistical means LOCA2, and Dynamical means WRF.
+We are at the top of the catalog so there are 1200 rows of data in this dataframe.

-We can refine what we are looking for by specifying some parameters:
+Let’s refine what we are looking for by choosing LOCA2 daily Maximum air temperature at 2m which is the tasmax variable.

 ```
 get_data_options(downscaling_method="Statistical", timescale='daily', variable="Maximum air temperature at 2m")
 ```

-This is LOCA2-Hybrid daily air temperature.
-You can see there are several simulations to choose from.
-Now let us look at spatial filtering options:
+For this query there are several scenarios available and the data are at 3km resolution.

+There is also a helper function for finding spatial subsetting options - `get_subsetting_options()`.
+We can use that to see that we have all 58 California Counties and you can reference them by name.
 ```
 from climakitae.core.data_interface import get_subsetting_options
 get_subsetting_options(area_subset="CA counties")
 ```

-You can see the list of 58 California counties that can be used to clip the data.
-Let us grab SSP 3-7.0 for Sacramento County for time period 2070-2100 and return the data in degrees Celsius:
+These predefined geometries can be used to spatially filter the data, and the software takes care of the WRF projection issue for you.
+There are several different geometries for filtering, such as states, counties, watersheds and others.

+Now let’s get some data.
+Let's go for LOCA2, daily, maximum air temperature at three kilometers resolution for SSP 3-7.0, for Sacramento County only, and for the time slice of 2070 to 2100.
+And let us return the data in degrees centigrade instead of Kelvin.
 ```
 data = get_data(downscaling_method="Statistical",
                 timescale="daily",